HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.

 - **Subtopic 2**: How can the knowledge of anthropometry help people in their daily life?
-Self-search some existing products for your understanding (example of search keywords: anthropometric design, 3d body scanning, 3d human shape, human body size, office ergonomics, ergonomic posture, office stretching, digital human model).
+Search some existing products for your understanding (search keywords: anthropometric design, 3d body scanning, 3d human shape, human body size, office ergonomics, ergonomic posture, office stretching, digital human model).

 - **Subtopic 3**: Provide some ideas about a new product that can make people in good and safe posture (at industry/office workplaces or at school/study places).